Chaos Corona

 Chaos Corona is a computer-generated imagery 3D rendering software developed by Chaos Czech, a subsidiary of Chaos.
-It was created by Ondrej Karlík as a student project in 2009 and was developed by a Prague-based company Render Legion under the name Corona Renderer.
+It was created by Ondřej Karlík as a student project in 2009 and was developed by a Prague-based company Render Legion under the name Corona Renderer.
 In 2017, Chaos Group acquired Render Legion, later rebranding the company to Chaos Czech.
 In 2022, Corona Renderer was rebranded to Chaos Corona.

 It's commonly used for architectural visualization.
 Corona is provided as a plug-in for Autodesk 3ds Max and Maxon Cinema 4D, and a standalone GUI-less application.
 Chaos Corona is a CPU-based rendering engine that can perform both biased and unbiased rendering and is sometimes used as a benchmark tool to measure CPU performance in multi-threaded workloads.

 History

 Corona Renderer was created in 2009 by Ondřej Karlík.
 By that time, GPU renderers were on the rise, but he considered that CPU rendering has great potential.
 He started the development as a solo student project at the Czech Technical University in Prague.
 He was later joined by a former CGI artist Adam Hotový, and Jaroslav Křivánek, associate professor and researcher at the Charles University in Prague, and founded the company Render Legion.
 He planned to create Corona Renderer for Blender, but it was impossible to launch a commercial product due to the restrictive GNU GPL license, so the development focused on Autodesk 3ds Max.
 Corona was officially released in 2015 after 6 years of alpha development.
 In 2017, Render Legion was acquired by Chaos Group, and the 2022 version of Corona Renderer was rebranded to Chaos Corona.
+The Render Plugin Corna Renderer is also available for Cinema 4D.